Milestone: Emirates Takes Delivery of 100th Airbus A380

 The introduction of Emirates’ first A380 in 2008 set new standards for customer experience, introducing many industry firsts including the Onboard Lounge, Shower Spas, free wi-fi and advanced inflight entertainment systems in all classes, as well as many other features.

 Emirates continually invests to enhance its A380 product, ensuring its customers enjoy the best possible experience.
 To date over 85 million passengers have flown on the Emirates A380.

-Emirates is the world’s largest operator of the A380 aircraft, flying this iconic double-decked jet to 48 cities on six continents on scheduled services.
+Emirates is the world’s largest operator of the A380, flying the iconic double-decker to 48 cities on 6 continents on scheduled services.
 Including one-off flights, special commemorative services, test flights and other operational deployments, over 70 airports to date have welcomed the Emirates A380.

 The airline receives on average 11 A380 deliveries per year, starting from its first aircraft in August 2008.
 In its 2016/17 financial year, Emirates received a record 19 new A380 aircraft.

 Emirates has 1,500 flight deck crew and over 23,000 cabin crew specially trained to operate its A380 fleet.